chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-03-gsp340-build-and-optimize-data-warehouses-with-bigquery-challenge-lab.md

 You will need to find the countries that are missing the `population` and `country_area`.
 The result should be a list of the countries ordered by country name.
 If a country misses both the population and country area, it should appear twice in the list.

-**Tips:** The **SQL UNION ALL** operator is recommended in the **Tips and Tricks** section provided on the Qwiklabs.
+**Tips:** The **SQL UNION ALL** operator is recommended in the **Tips and Tricks** section provided on Qwiklabs.
 It combines the result of two queries without removing the overlapping results.
 Read [this SQLShank article](https://www.sqlshack.com/sql-union-vs-union-all-in-sql-server/ "SQL Union vs Union All in SQL Server \| sqlshack.com"), if you want to understand the difference between the **SQL UNION** and **UNION ALL** operators.

 First, try to run the following to query the countries that do not have the population data.